 Consistent and persistent

-To conclude, TPR, total physical response is not something that you can implement a handful of times in a class.
-It’s something that has to be consistent and persistent across all your classrooms with all your students as a way to teach online effectively.
+To conclude, TPR, the total physical response, is something you can only implement a few times in a class.
+It has to be consistent and persistent across all your classrooms with all your students as a way to teach online effectively.